Record Bar: History

-1960s
+Early history

 On September 24, 1960, Harry and Bertha Bergman purchased the Record Bar, a single 800 sqft store in Durham.
 Gross sales for the first year total $125,000.

 In 1962, the Bergmans enlarged the Durham store to 3300 sqft to accommodate the growing selection of records.
 On August 11, 1963, Barrie Bergman married Arlene Macklin of Chapel Hill, North Carolina, and together they opened Record Bar's second location, on Henderson St. in downtown Chapel Hill.
 This store was the relocated Burlington Musicland which they renamed.
 The Beatles released their first American LP, Meet the Beatles in 1964.
 Barrie commented, "It didn't just change our business - it changed the world."